Curbside Composting in Kitsap

 How do I get my food waste from my kitchen to my yard waste cart?

-• Use a brown paper bag to collect your scraps.
-Once full, place the brown paper bag and your scraps in the yard waste cart.
-Tip: keep it in the freezer to reduce smells.
+• Use a brown paper bag to collect scraps.
+Once full, place the bag and scraps in the yard waste cart.

-Do I have to participate?
+• Do I have to participate?

 Kitsap County is proactively implementing the state’s organics laws, including Washington State House Bill 1799.
 This law requires Kitsap County to offer food and yard waste collection services to all residential customers, except multifamily residences, by April 1, 2027.